c3lang/c3docs-old/docs/macros.md

 ### Switching on type with $switch

-It's possible to switch on type, similar to generic functions, but used internal to the macro:
+It's possible to switch on type:

 ```
 macro void foo(a, b)